matthewgdv/maybe/README.md

 Overview
 ====================

-Provides a Maybe class which can be used to avoid common 'var if var is not None else handle_none(var)' structures.
+Provides a Maybe class which serves as a pseudo-implementation of null-aware operators in python:

+* can be used to avoid common 'var if var is not None else handle_none(var)' structures
-Maybe allows item access, attribute access, and method calls to be chained off it.
-It can be combined with most operators.
+* Null-aware item access
+* Null-aware attribute access
+* Null-aware chained method calls
+* Can be combined with most operators

 Installation
 ====================